While millions of Americans are estimated to be suffering with drug or alcohol addiction, only one in 10 will receive treatment each year.

 This service was established in order to monitor drug and alcohol rehab centers for legitimacy.
 If facilities are deemed legitimate (i.e. if they are found to be worthy, credible, and trustworthy), they are eligible to advertise their services for treatment.

-Alcohol and drug rehab centers which have earned LegitScript certification will display the LegitScript badge on their website.
+Alcohol and drug rehab centers that have earned LegitScript certification will display the LegitScript badge on their website.

 How Rehab Facilities Become Accredited